What We Believe

 We welcome you to come and join us in this great adventure.
 Or, if that feels like too much, just come and see about Jesus Christ, with open mind and open heart.

-Christ the Redeemer opened its doors in 2009 and is a member of the in the Anglican Diocese in New England (ADNE), a diocese of the Anglican Church in North America (ACNA), which includes churches across the United States, Canada, and Mexico.
-The ACNA is a united, biblical missionary movement of Anglicans in fellowship with global Anglicanism.
+Christ the Redeemer opened its doors in 2009.
+We are a member of the Anglican Diocese of New England and a parish of the Anglican Church in North America (ACNA).
+The ACNA is comprised of churches across the United States, Canada, and Mexico, and is a united, biblical, missionary movement of Anglicans in fellowship with global Anglicanism.

 We are called to share the boundless transforming love of Jesus Christ in our worship, our relationships, and our joyful, generous and wise use of all God’s gifts.